-Consistent with common U.S. company non-executive director annual equity remuneration practices as reported by Compensia in their 2021 report, Table 1 below reflects the NED Securities proposed to be granted to the named non-executive director in respect of the fiscal year ending December 31, 2022.
-The material terms of the NED Securities are set out below under the heading "Material terms of the NED Security Agreements".
-Table 2 below provides illustrative examples (only) of the number of RSUs and options that may be granted to the non-executive directors based on a range of possible scenarios.
+Consistent with common U.S. company non-executive director annual equity remuneration practices as reported by Compensia in their 2021 report, Table 1 below reflects awards proposed to be granted to certain non-executive director in respect of the fiscal year ending December 31, 2022.
+The material terms of the awards are set out below under the heading "Material terms of the NED Security Agreements".
+Table 2 below provides illustrative examples (only) of the number of RSUs and options that may be granted based on a range of possible scenarios.
 It is important to note that the number of RSUs and options that will actually be granted to each relevant non-executive director will not, however, be known until the actual date of grant of the RSUs and options, which is likely to be the date of the Annual Meeting (or shortly thereafter) if the proposed grant to the relevant non-executive director is approved at the Annual Meeting.